 See more pictures of Chirikof Island here:

 Chirikof Island is located in the Gulf of Alaska approximately 80 miles (130 km) southwest of Kodiak Island.
-The island was once inhabited and is known treacherous seas, shipwrecks, and feral cattle.
+The island was once inhabited and is known for treacherous seas, shipwrecks, and feral cattle.

-During the Russian period (1740s to 1867) a population of 60-100 villagers lived a subsistence life supported at first by the sea otter fur trade, and later by fox farming and cattle ranching.
+During the Russian period (1740-1867) a population of 60-100 villagers lived a subsistence lifestyle supported at first by the sea otter fur trade, and later by fox farming and cattle ranching.
 The villagers were Alutiiq, Tlingit, Russian and western Europeans.
 They worshiped in a small Russian orthodox church, but in 1870 the village was abandoned soon after the only priest was recalled to Kodiak.
 In 1980, the island became part of the Alaska Maritime National Wildlife Refuge.
 The only inhabitants now are a herd of perhaps 700-800 feral cattle that have become the subject of an ongoing management controversy.
 Read more here and here.
 Click here to download the CoastView app and explore more of Chirikof Island.